 - Repeat with the remaining plums.

-- Bring a pot of salted water to the boil, drop the dumplings in, working in batches, and boil until the dumplings float to the surface.
+- Bring a pot of salted water to the boil, drop the dumplings in, working in batches if necessary, and boil until the dumplings float to the surface.

 - Remove them from the pot, and toss well into the breadcrumbs while they are still hot.